OUR BYLAWS REQUIRE THAT A PERSON MUST HAVE GRADUATED FROM A NACOR ACCREDITED COLLEGE OR AN EDUCATIONAL PROGRAM DEEMED EQUIVALENT BY THE COUNCIL

 The Eyeglasses program is a two-year independent study Diploma program for opticianry.
 In addition to the two years of theory, four levels of Practicum are required.
 Practicum consists of on-the-job training, similar in nature to an apprenticeship, and is necessary as part of the clinical aspect of the program.
 2000 hours under direct supervision are required.

 To work in this field, you must complete training at an approved institution as well as licensing requirements administered by the Saskatchewan College of Opticians.
 Douglas College offers British Columbia's finest instructional facilities in the field, and it's the only public college in BC that offers a Dispensing Optician Program.

 In 2 years, you will learn all that's required by the optical profession, benefiting not only from the comprehensive classroom sessions, but also from the paid Co-Op placements each summer.
 The program offers extremely flexible placement options that are available worldwide.

-In the OPTD program, you’ll acquire the specialized knowledge and skills required to safely and competently dispense subnormal vision devices, contact lenses and eye glasses.
+In the OPTC program, you’ll acquire the specialized knowledge and skills required to safely and competently dispense subnormal vision devices, contact lenses and eye glasses.
 You’ll also learn the basic science of sight and optics, and develop practical spectacle fabrication and dispensing skills.

 The following Optical Programs have also received NACOR Accreditation: